The 11 most efficient solar panels

 Everything being equal, a 450W panel in average UK solar irradiance (850kWh per kWp) will produce 22% more electricity per year than a 350W panel.

-However, when it comes to fitting solar panels on a roof, their efficiency is more important, as it already factors in their output, as well as their size.
+However, when it comes to fitting solar panels on a roof, their efficiency is more important, as this measure already factors in their output, as well as their size.
 After all, a panel’s efficiency is its power rating divided by its size.

 For instance, if you have a 400W panel that’s 2m², it would produce 200W per m², and its efficiency would be 20%.